Bushy Parkrun: Tourism

 Bushy Park is the origin of the now international phenomenon.
 The event has become a place of pilgrimage for runners across the globe, having many tourists every week.

 Records

-The record number of runners completing the course is 2,545 people on Christmas Day 2019.
+The record number of runners completing the course is 6,204 people for the 1000th event, on 31 August 2024.
 The course record for men of 13 minutes 48 seconds was set on 11 August 2012 and is held by Andrew Baddeley; the previous record was exactly 14 minutes held by Craig Mottram.
 Baddeley's time is also the second fastest Parkrun time run anywhere in the world.
 The women's record of 15:58 was set on 22 October 2011 by Justina Heslop.
 The previous record holder was Gladys Chemweno (16:11 on 8 May 2010) who beat Katrina Wootton's women's record of 16 minutes 20 seconds (1 January 2009).
 This performance beat parkrun's longest standing record: Olympic Games silver medallist Sonia O'Sullivan had previously held the record since 18 June 2005.